Fact-checked by Dr. Anthony Gustin, DC, MS.

-- Together with T4, these hormones regulate your metabolism, heart rate and body temperature.
-Most of T3 binds to protein and some free T3 circulates in your blood.
+- Together with T4, these hormones regulate your metabolism, heart rate, and body temperature.
+Most T3 binds to protein molecules and some free T3 circulates in your blood.

 But a lowered T3 doesn’t mean you get thyroid dysfunction or hypothyroidism.

 Hypothyroidism is often a case of high levels of TSH (thyroid stimulating hormone) and low levels of free T4.
 The pituitary gland tries to get your thyroid gland to produce T4: high levels of TSH.
 But the thyroid isn’t responding: low levels of T4.